-Preface: I have no idea when I took such a strong liking to marketing, or markets, or strategy…but it’s been on my mind a lot recently so you can expect lots of stuff in this tone to come…I hope, anyway.
-Back to the post at hand!
+I have no idea when I took such a strong liking to marketing, or markets, or strategy…but it’s been on my mind a lot recently so you can expect lots of stuff in this tone to come…I hope, anyway.

-IndyHall member Dave Speers passed over the following excerpt from a content and advertising blog that he frequents:
+IndyHall member Dave Speers passed over the following excerpt from post he read:

 The publisher looked at me and said, “See, they still aren’t getting it, are they?”
 When I asked what he meant by that, he said, “Broadband isn’t about building reach.
 It’s about building relationships.
 Broadcast is all about how many saw the advertising.
 Broadband is all about how much time they spend with the advertising.

 “What advertisers should be asking is not how many impressions they can get for $1 million, but how much involvement they can get for that amount.”

 “And you can tell them how involved viewers were in their advertising?”
 I asked.

 The article goes on to calculate some of the costs and metrics.
 It estimated 47 hours of customer engagement for a video spot that cost $3000 to produce.
 Using those metrics, you get a lot more bang for your buck when you’re talking about engagement (also read, time that the customer ISNT looking at your competition’s brand).